kgateway-dev/kgateway/docs/content/guides/security/local_rate_limiting/overview.md

 - The current implementation of the local rate limiting filter can be enforced pre-auth only.
 - You cannot use the `spec.virtualhost.ratelimitRegular.localRatelimit` option in the virtual service as this enforces rate limiting settings post-auth.
-- You cannot set `spec.virtualhost.ratelimitEarly` and `spec.virtualhost.ratelimit` on the virtual service at the same time.
+- You cannot set `spec.virtualhost.ratelimitEarly.localRatelimit` and `spec.virtualhost.ratelimit.localRatelimit` on the virtual service at the same time.